-While the Dutchman's emergence from the tunnel before kickoff was greeted with enthusiasm, the match itself was standard preseason fare.
+While the Dutchman's emergence from the tunnel before kick-off was greeted with ferver, the match itself was standard pre-season fare.
 Wayne Rooney missed a first-half penalty before Darren Fletcher's deflected shot bounced over Diego Alves.
-Tom Cleverley's dubious clearance allowed Rodrigo Moreno to lash into the net and equalize, but Marouane Fellaini, after his every touch was ironically and cruelly cheered by the home fans, bundled home a late winner to turn the irony to genuine joy.
+Tom Cleverley's dubious clearance allowed Rodrigo Moreno to lash into the net and equalise, but Marouane Fellaini, after his every touch was ironically and cruelly cheered by the home fans, bundled home a late winner to turn the irony to genuine joy.

-As a result United secured an unbeaten preseason, having seen off the LA Galaxy, Roma, Inter, Real Madrid, Liverpool and now Valencia.
+As a result United secured an unbeaten pre-season, having seen off La Galaxy, Roma, Inter, Real Madrid, Liverpool and now Valencia.

 Some have even tipped the Red Devils for a title charge, but even this renewed confidence can surely not fill the gaping holes in the squad.

-Deploying, once again, the 3-4-1-2 formation, United had Ashley Young and Phil Jones on the right side, as derided a duo as you could find in the club's recent past.
-We are still in friendly territory of course, where lineups and form are of no indication of future intent.
-But, in truth, Van Gaal doesn't have many other options.
+Deploying, once again, the 3-4-1-2 formation, United had Ashley Young and Phil Jones on the right-hand side, as derided a duo as you could find in the club's recent past.
+We are still in friendly territory of course, where line-ups and form are of no indication of future intent, but, in truth, Van Gaal doesn't have many other options.

-Jones, Chris Smalling and Jonny Evans remain the three senior center backs, while on the flanks Young and Antonio Valencia remind those getting overexcited of the obvious limitations.
-In midfield the club is currently relying on Darren Fletcher to have recovered from serious illness and for Ander Herrera to take to English soccer immediately.
+Jones, Chris Smalling and Jonny Evans remain the three senior centre-backs, while on the flanks Young and Antonio Valencia remind those getting overexcited of the obvious limitations.
+In midfield the club are currently relying on Darren Fletcher to have recovered from serious illness and for Ander Herrera to take to English football immediately.

-Even on the basis of a preseason homecoming it's clear that this back line is too easy to get at, and not sufficiently organized to keep out midfield runners, particularly on the flanks.
-Those aren't problems that can be solved overnight, and given the strengthening of Chelsea, Arsenal, Manchester City and arguably Liverpool over the summer months, there need to be new additions to complement the good will and renewed optimism.
+Even on the basis of a pre-season homecoming it's clear that this back line is too easy to get at, and not sufficiently organised to keep out midfield runners, particularly on the flanks.
+Those aren't problems that can be solved overnight, and given the strengthening of Chelsea, Arsenal, Manchester City and arguably Liverpool over the summer months, there needs to be new additions to compliment the good will and renewed optimism.